Advanced Software Development

 Designed in consultation with industry, our course curriculum is built to ensure you gain contemporary computing knowledge and skills sought by employers.
 You will learn how to meet the challenges of engineering complex software solutions that meet client specifications.
 You will explore software development technologies, cyber security and software architecture.

 Software engineering is a creative, diverse and rewarding field.
-Available with full and part-time pathways starting every January and September, our course will equip you with career relevant technical and transferable skills.
+Available with full and part-time pathways, our course will equip you with career relevant technical and transferable skills.
 You will acquire lean and agile software development skills, alongside collaboration, communication and leadership skills, ready to apply once you graduate.

 - Learn how to meet the challenges of engineering a complex piece of software through the design and realisation of software systems to meet a specification

 - Study advanced software development technologies and other skills relevant to industry, such as cyber security and software architecture